 We expect the remote review of documents and records will enable surveyors to enhance their focus on high-risk issues.

 - Sustained Compliance: The remote review of recent state, CMS and TJC survey documents will focus surveyors on leadership’s ability to permanently resolve past deficiencies.

 - Root Causes: A detailed review of minutes will arm the team with data relevant to the effectiveness of root cause identification and resolution.

 - Unrealistic Policy Expectations: Surveyors will have more time to critically review policies and other documents, potentially exposing survey vulnerabilities inherent to overly-complex and unrealistic policies.

 - Medical Records: The offsite review of medical records enables better focus and more familiarity with the electronic record, enhancing the likelihood of opening a gap between policy and performance.

 The time to prepare is now, before you are threatened with loss of accreditation or termination of Medicare certification.

-Learn how to prepare by joining The Greeley Company in our free webinar at 2PM Eastern, 11AM Pacific on Wednesday, September 30, 2020.
+Learn how to prepare by listening to the replay of The Greeley Company’s free webinar that was held on Wednesday, September 30, 2020.
 Learn how to cope with changes in the survey process from our decades of experience with state, CMS and Joint Commission reviews.